-Data compiled from these three sources has value in estimating water savings resulting from current conservation efforts and provides insight into the BMPs that utilities have utilized and are targeting in their future conservation efforts.
-The PS subteam estimated the amount of water savings produced by the conservation BMPs implemented from 2010 through 2015 (limited data was available through 2017) and using that same rate of savings projected the amount of conservation savings that may be realized by 2035.
+Data compiled from these three sources has value in estimating water savings resulting from current conservation efforts and provides insight into the BMPs that utilities have used and are targeting in their future conservation efforts.
+The Public Supply Subteam (PS Subteam) estimated the amount of water savings produced by the conservation BMPs implemented from 2010 through 2015 (limited data was available through 2017) and using that same rate of savings projected the amount of conservation savings that may be realized by 2019.
 Review of these data sources and the analytical methods performed as part of this effort revealed some areas that need improvements.
-Additional investigation and research on actual water savings from BMPs and enhancement of data collection methodologies will only improve analyses in the future.
-Specific recommendations are described in the Next Steps section.
+Additional investigation and research on actual water savings from current and new BMPs and enhancement of data collection methodologies will only improve analyses in the future.
+Specific ideas for improvements are described in the Next Steps section.

-The BMPs quantified by these three methods have produced savings (or projected savings) of 7.77 - 9.57 mgd for 2010 through 2019 as laid out in Table 3, below.
-By 2035, an additional 18.34 mgd in conservation water savings is needed to meet the 2035 conservation projection for public supply as laid out in Figure 3, below.
+The BMPs quantified by these three methods have produced savings (or projected savings) of 8.10-9.77 mgd for 2010 through 2019 as laid out in Table 3, below.
+Public Supply savings from 2010-2019 represent an average of 32 percent of the conservation savings projected for the 2035 planning horizon.
+By 2035, an additional 18.14 mgd in conservation water savings is needed to meet the 2035 conservation projection for public supply as laid out in Figure 3, below.
+It should be noted that additional conservation savings are being achieved by utilities based on other conservation programs that have not yet been quantified such as education programs, inclining block rates, behavioral programs, customer audits, utility leak detection and audits, landscape restrictions/ordinances, irrigation enforcement, etc.